 How to Test

 The best test I’ve found for checking on gut imbalances including Candida overgrowth and Small Intestinal Bacteria Overgrowth (SIBO) is the Organic Acids Test.
-You can work with your health provider to order this test which is a simple urine test.
+This is a simple at home urine test that you can order online here.

 If you have any of the above symptoms and tested positive for Candida Overgrowth, there are a number of dietary approaches and supplements that can support your recovery.